Techsola/tfvc-migrator/Readme.md

 Options:
   --authors <authors> (REQUIRED)           Path to an authors file with lines mapping TFVC usernames to
                                            Git authors, e.g.: DOMAIN\John = John Doe <john@doe.com>
+										   Auto-generated if not found with placeholders, eg:
+										   DOMAIN\John = John Doe <email>
   --out-dir <out-dir>                      The directory path at which to create a new Git repository.
                                            Defaults to the last segment in the root path under the current directory.